abubeker-devt/web-os/README.md

 No framework.
 No build step.

  ## 📌 Project Status

-Web OS is an ongoing personal project.
-New versions and features are being developed progressively.
+**Web OS 4.6.3 is the final version of this project.**

+The project was developed progressively from V1 to V4.6.3, with each version adding new features and improving the desktop experience.

+This project is now complete, and I’m moving on to new projects to continue developing my web-development skills.

 ## 🧱 Project Structure